bus710/golang-dev-env-setting/README.md

 ```

 Now, let's make a new go file and edit it
-(there is a standard directory structure for Go projects but for now let's go as simple as possible)
+(there is a standard directory structure for Go projects but for now let's go as simple as possible).

 ```
 touch main.go